devejosh/devejosh/README.md

     - twitter : @devejosh
     - facebook : @devejosh

 Sometimes, I update my portfolio to  include updates related to my career.
-You can visit the website [here](https://devejosh.github.io) or visit https://devejosh.github.io.
+You can visit the website [here](https://devejosh.github.io)
 <!--
 **devejosh/devejosh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.